nmsaini/liberty-demo-app/tekton/README.md

 ```
 Now go to your github project settings.
 Select Tab to "Hooks" or "Webhooks", hit the "Add Webhook"
 Paste the url into the Payload URL.
 Make sure you append with "http://"
-Change the content-type to "application/json" and paste the <secretstring> in the Secret.
+Change the content-type to "application/json" and paste <secretstring> in the Secret.

 ### 6. Test
 Make a change to your source code and commit.
 The commit should create a webhook that calls your route endpoint, that triggers your pipeline.
 This clones your code, builds it and deploys it!